UNIVERSITY OF WISCONSIN River Falls

 The curriculum at UWRF emphasizes collaboration, culturally-responsive practice, leadership development, and data-based decision making.
 Courses for the combined master's degree (M.S.E.) and specialist degree (Ed.S.) are primarily evening-based (4 p.m. or later start) and usually completed within four years.
 Many students find the structure to be an integral part of their success, allowing them to maintain daytime employment and/or time for other obligations as needed.

-The main UWRF campus is conveniently located on the Minnesota/Wisconsin border and is just a 30 minute drive from St. Paul, Minn.
-Additionally, roughly half of the program credits are held at the Hudson Center, located just off of Interstate 94 in Hudson.
-The convenient location of the Hudson Center helps reduce commuting time for many School Psychology students.
-See the map below to locate Hudson and River Falls or click on Maps for more information.
+The main UWRF campus is conveniently located on the Minnesota/Wisconsin border and is just a 30 minute drive from St. Paul, Minnesota.
+Additionally, roughly half of the program courses have their face-to-face course sessions meet in the newly remodeled Hudson High School, located just off of Interstate 94 in Hudson, making commute times even shorter for some students.
+See the map below to locate Hudson and River Falls or click on MAPS for more information.

 School psychology graduate education can lead to Master's degrees, Specialist degrees, and Doctoral degrees.
 The Education Specialist degree (Ed.S. or equivalent) is the minimum degree required to practice as a school psychologist in most states.
 In terms of time to complete and total credits, the Ed.S. is part way between a Master's degree and a Doctoral degree.